-After you associate your domain with an Anti-DDoS Pro instance and forward incoming traffic to the instance, you can view business metrics and DDoS events in real time on the Security Overview page in the console.
+After you switch your service traffic to an Anti-DDoS Pro or Anti-DDoS Premium instance, you can view the metrics and DDoS attack events in real time on the Security Overview page in the relevant console.

-- Business metrics: service bandwidth, request rate (QPS), connection rate (CPS), protected domains, and protected ports.
+- Service metrics: clean bandwidth, QPS, connections per second (CPS), protected domain names, and protected ports.

 - Log on to the Anti-DDoS Pro console.

 - In the top navigation bar, select the region of your Anti-DDoS instance.

 - Outside Mainland China: Anti-DDoS Premium

 - In the left-side navigation pane, click Security Overview.

 - Optional:Turn on Traffic Flow Diagram to view the background information and concepts.

 Traffic Flow Diagram displays the relationship between origin servers and Anti-DDoS Pro or Anti-DDoS Premium instances, the terminology, and commonly used units.